 Blueberry Simple Syrup

-- Add blueberries, cane sugar, and water to a saucepan and bring it to a boil.
-Stir often, in the beginning, to make sure the sugar melts properly.
+- Add blueberries, cane sugar, and water to a medium saucepan and bring it to a boil.
+Stir constantly until the sugar dissolves.

 - Lower the heat and simmer for 15 minutes.